autodesk-platform-services/aps-mcp-server-nodejs/docs/part2-mcp-server/index.md

 This module:

-- Creates JWT tokens using your service account credentials
+- Creates JWT assertion using your service account credentials
-- Exchanges JWT for an access token
+- Exchanges JWT assertion for an access token
 - Exports authenticated API clients for APS services

 ### Create Tool Index